sasjs/server/README.md

 ### Using node:

-#### Development (running api and web seperately):
+#### Development (running api and web separately):

 ##### API

 Navigate to `./api`
 There is `.env.example` file present at `./api` directory.
-Remember to provide enviornment variables else default values will be used mentioned in `.env.example` files
+Remember to provide environment variables else default values will be used mentioned in `.env.example` files
 Command to install and run api server.

 ```